Welcome to 2021! (Click to read more...)

 A level 3 alert indicates that there is a heightened risk that the disease is not contained.
 If and when we reach a level 3 we will:

 Level 4 indicates that there are widespread outbreaks.
 At this point we will cease all non-essential bookings and contact all clients to discuss how we proceed once the level 4 alert is no longer in effect.
-There are a wide range of reasons a relocation is deemed essential including (but not limited to) legal obligations, end of tenancy where a firm date has been set and is not able to be altered or unsafe living environments.

 By working together we can reduce the spread, keep everyone safe and still operate with the above restrictions in place.
 We'd like to extend a massive thank you to all of our customers for still making bookings with us and checking in to see how we're feeling and giving us updates on your health also.
 We welcome any phone calls to ease any anxiety, check in to see if we are all well or advise us of any changes to the health of yourself or someone you have been in close proximity to or to go over any of the above procedures.